Mazatlán-Style Shrimp Tacos

 Method

 Peel and devein the shrimp.
-Set aside the shells to make a quick stock if you want to intensify the flavour.
+Set aside the shells to make a quick stock if you want to intensify the flavor.

 💡 Leave the tail on for a more impressive presentation.